 “The government must allow immediate and unfettered access to aid organizations, which have been blocked from helping those who are stranded in the northern part of the state.”

 The Office of the State Counselor meanwhile urged vigilance on Sept.
 5 following reports of planned bomb attacks by Muslim extremists against civilians in the capital Naypyidaw, Yangon, Mandalay, and other big cities in the country.

-“The aim of such attacks will be to attract international focus on and to garner support for their activities in Maungdaw and Buthedaung in Rakhine State,” the statement said.
+“The aim of such attacks will be to attract international focus on and to garner support for their activities in Maungdaw and Buthidaung in Rakhine State,” the statement said.